JoshuaOzibo/Alt-Schools-Clone/README.md

-## I cloned Alt schools immediately i gained admission into the school, Created this web app with react js , tailwind css, and framer motion
+## cloned Alt schools Created this web app with react js , tailwind css, and framer motion